samyomar/lagom-basket-service/README.md

 ```
 2- `PUT` request to `/api/basket/{uuid}` to add or replace an item in the user basket
 ```

+3- Check your cassendra DB to view how Lagom saved your events.

 ### How to use: